 The responsibilities for creating conditions to facilitate reintegration of returning migrants extend far beyond the EU-IOM Joint Initiative and require strong leadership from national authorities in countries of origin as well as active contributions at all levels of society.
 This starts with migrants and their families, but also includes the private sector, civil society, and local and international partners.

-In this context, the actions give priority to sustainability of reintegration through promoting local ownership, partnership and alignment to development planning.
+The actions give priority to sustainability of reintegration through promoting local ownership, partnership and alignment to development planning.
 An effective and comprehensive referral and partnership system, which is based on mapping of local and national partners, is one of the key components of reintegration assistance under the EU-IOM Joint Initiative.
 Whenever possible, referral to local partners and services constitutes the first option for all migrants, whether or not in vulnerable situations.